wp-slimstat/wp-slimstat/readme.txt

 == Frequently Asked Questions ==

 = I see a warning message saying that a misconfigured setting and/or server environment is preventing WP SlimStat from properly tracking my visitors.
 How can I troubleshoot this issue? =
-WP SlimStat's tracking engine has a server-side component, recording all the information available at the time the resource is served, and a client-side component, collecting extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.
+WP SlimStat's tracking engine has a server-side component, which records all the information available at the time the resource is served, and a client-side component, which collects extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.
 One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside
 `/wp-content/plugins/wp-slimstat/` Try accessing that file directly with your browser: if you see a 404 or 500 error message, you will need to fix that problem, to allow WP SlimStat to do its job.
 The error message you should be getting is *Invalid data format*, which is the expected behavior.